Which type of company is least likely to use a process costing sy... | Study Prep in Pearson+

 1

-Understand the concept of process costing: Process costing is a method used to allocate costs to products that are mass-produced in a continuous flow or process.
-It is commonly used in industries where products are indistinguishable from one another, such as chemicals, textiles, or food production.
+Understand the concept of process costing: Process costing is a method used to allocate costs to products that are mass-produced in a continuous flow, such as in manufacturing industries.
+It is most suitable for industries where products are indistinguishable from one another, like chemicals, textiles, or food production.

-Identify the types of companies mentioned: The problem lists three types of companies—merchandising, manufacturing, and service companies.
-Each has distinct characteristics in terms of operations and cost allocation.
+Identify the characteristics of the three types of companies mentioned: Manufacturing companies produce physical goods, often in large quantities, making them suitable for process costing.
+Merchandising companies buy and sell finished goods without altering them, so they do not typically use process costing.
+Service companies provide intangible services rather than physical products, making process costing irrelevant for them.

-Analyze the applicability of process costing to each type: Manufacturing companies often use process costing because they produce goods in large quantities with similar characteristics.
-Merchandising companies do not produce goods but sell finished products, so they typically use inventory costing methods like FIFO or LIFO.
-Service companies provide intangible services rather than physical goods, making process costing irrelevant for their operations.
+Analyze why a service company is least likely to use process costing: Since service companies do not produce physical goods, they do not have production processes that require cost allocation to units of output.
+Instead, they may use job costing or other methods to track costs related to individual services or clients.

-Determine which company type is least likely to use process costing: Since service companies do not produce physical goods, they are least likely to use a process costing system.
-Their costs are typically allocated based on time, labor, or specific projects rather than a production process.
+Compare the suitability of process costing for the other two types of companies: Manufacturing companies are the most likely to use process costing because they often produce homogeneous products in a continuous process.
+Merchandising companies, while dealing with physical goods, do not manufacture them, so process costing is not applicable.

-Conclude the reasoning: The correct answer is 'Service company' because process costing is designed for industries that produce tangible goods in a continuous process, which does not align with the nature of service companies.
+Conclude that service companies are least likely to use a process costing system because their operations do not involve the production of physical goods, which is the primary context where process costing is applied.

 Watch next